tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 By making that parameter variadic, a whole range of additional functionality is availed without having to change the way the function is called – how useful!

 <p><b>4.
 External & Internal Parameter labels</b></p>
-As if one name for one parameter is not enough, I find it rather cute that Swift allows us to provide two names for each parameter.
-One is to be used externally when calling the function, and the second one to be used internally inside the function.
+As if one parameter name is not enough, Swift allows two aliases for each parameter.
+The first (left hand side) is to be used externally when calling the function, and the second (right hand side) is to be used internally inside the function.
 This is done by writing two names, separated by a space like this:

 {% highlight swift %}
 func sayHello(to name: String) {